AT PARKER ORTHODONTICS, WE HAVE MANY OPTIONS FOR PATIENTS WHO WANT A BEAUTIFUL SMILE.

 This material, which is often ceramic, makes braces less noticeable than metal ones.
 It's important to follow the care instructions for clear braces because they could become stained.
 For some patients, using clear braces provides quicker results than using Invisalign.

-For patients who want a straight and winning smile but don't like the thought of traditional gun-metal gray braces, Invisalign provides them with a solid option that can deliver spectacular results.
+For patients who want a straight and winning smile but don’t like the thought of traditional gun-metal gray braces, Invisalign/Sterling Clear Aligners provides them with a solid option that can deliver spectacular results.
 Today, there are Invisalign products for both teens and adults.

-Invisalign is a series of clear plastic aligners.
-Custom made to each patient's unique mouth and teeth shape, these braces look and fit like a mouth guard.
-Invisalign is usually comprised of between 18 and 30 aligners that can be removed.
-Nearly invisible, these braces let patients eat and drink whatever they want.
+Invisalign/Sterling Clear Aligners are a series of clear plastic aligners.
+Custom made to each patient’s unique mouth and teeth shape, these braces look and fit like a mouthguard.
+The amount of Invisalign/Sterling Clear Aligners trays is specific to each individual’s needs.

-Invisalign must be replaced every two or three weeks with a new set of customized plastic aligners.
+Invisalign/Sterling Clear Aligners must be replaced every 7 days with a new set of customized clear aligners.

-At the beginning of the Invisalign process, a three-dimensional video of your mouth is created as the final goal.
+At the beginning of the Invisalign/Sterling Clear Aligners process, a three-dimensional video of your mouth is created as the final goal.
 It is this component that determines the shape and design of each mold.
-The treatment time using Invisalign is about the same as other types of braces.
+The treatment time using Invisalign/Sterling Clear Aligners is about the same as other types of braces.

-For adults and certain teens, Invisalign offers them the opportunity to have straight teeth and a healthy smile without the process being noticeable to the casual observer.
+For adults and certain teens, Invisalign/Sterling Clear Aligners offers them the opportunity to have straight teeth and a healthy smile without the process being noticeable to the casual observer.
 The custom plastic molds are kept on for at least 22 hours a day and removed only for eating, flossing and brushing.

-Throughout the different stages of the Invisalign process, only those particular teeth that have to be moved are included in the mold.
+Throughout the different stages of the Invisalign/Sterling Clear Aligners process, only those particular teeth that have to be moved are included in the mold.
 This makes the process more efficient.
-Using Invisalign isn't relegated only to simple cases.
-Even those patients who have more complicated orthodontic needs can be helped by using Invisalign.
+Using Invisalign/Sterling Clear Aligners isn’t relegated only to simple cases.
+Even those patients who have more complicated orthodontic needs can be helped by using Invisalign/Sterling Clear Aligners.

-Once you and your orthodontist have decided that Invisalign is the right choice for you, a customized treatment plan will be developed.
-This includes digital x-rays and photographs of your teeth as well as molded impressions.
+Once you and your orthodontist have decided that Invisalign/Sterling Clear Aligners is the right choice for you, a customized treatment plan will be developed.
+This includes digital x-rays and photographs of your teeth.
 These will be used to create a treatment roadmap for your orthodontist to follow.

-The Invisalign software can be used to accurately predict how your treatment will progress over time.
-You'll be able to see how your teeth will look at every stage of the process until the end when you have the gorgeous straight smile you've always dreamed of.
+The Invisalign/Sterling Clear Aligners software can be used to accurately predict how your treatment will progress over time.
+You’ll be able to see how your teeth will look at every stage of the process until the end when you have the gorgeous straight smile you’ve always dreamed of.

-Many patients require special fasteners to be fastened to their teeth.
+Many patients require special attachments to be bonded to their teeth.
 This allows you to clip your aligners into place after you eat or clean your teeth.
-Because each set of aligners is designed for your teeth to end up where they should at the end of the two or three week period, they could be uncomfortable when you first starting wearing each new set.
+Because each set of aligners is designed for your teeth to end up where they should at the end of 7 days, they could be uncomfortable when you first starting wearing each new set.

-The basic premise underlying Invisalign for teens and adults is the same.
+The basic premise underlying Invisalign/Sterling Clear Aligners for teens and adults is the same.
 The series of aligners are molded to suit your particular needs and your mouth.
-In order to see the best results, it's necessary to wear the Invisalign molds for at least 22 hours every day -- even while you're sleeping.
+In order to see the best results, it’s necessary to wear the Invisalign molds for at least 22 hours every day — even while you’re sleeping.

-Here is where Invisalign for teens and adults differ.
+Here is where Invisalign/Sterling Clear Aligners for teens and adults differ.
 Teens are still growing and developing.
 Their maturity level varies widely across this age group.
 Many teens simply get busy and forget to put their aligners back in after they eat.
 Invisalign for Teens features a blue button that keeps track of the hours that the teen has been wearing the device.

-The cost of Invisalign varies according to several factors.
-Dr. Parker and his staff will explain the factors affecting your cost of treatment with Invisalign, and help you determine whether your insurance will help with those costs and how much.
-Most dental insurance plans cover at least some portion of the cost of Invisalign braces.
+The cost of Invisalign/Sterling Clear Aligners varies according to several factors.
+Dr. Parker and his staff will explain the factors affecting your cost of treatment with Invisalign/Sterling Clear Aligners, and help you determine whether your insurance will help with those costs and how much.
+Most dental insurance plans cover at least some portion of the cost of Invisalign/Sterling Clear Aligners braces.

 We will also work with you to explore other options for payment, including utilizing tax-free dollars, such as flexible spending accounts (FSAs) and health savings accounts (HSAs), or the ability to make monthly payments.